index

 Duration: approximately 7,000 years η00.02\eta_0 \approx 0.02 (early agricultural communities) ηsat0.20\eta_{\text{sat}} \approx 0.20 (complex agricultural societies, early cities) Crisis: Resource conflicts, social stratification, epidemic disease Breakthrough: Bronze Age metallurgy enabling tools, weapons, and trade

-The 7,000-year duration shows acceleration—faster saturation than fire era despite lower starting overhead.
+The 7,000-year duration shows acceleration—faster saturation than the fire era despite lower starting overhead.
 Agricultural societies accumulated complexity faster through population density and specialization.

 Metallurgy to Steam (3,000 BCE - 1,700 CE)

 Bronze and iron metallurgy enabled advanced tools, weapons, construction, and long-distance trade.
 Exploitation filled technological niches through classical civilizations.
-Multiple regional cycles occurred—Bronze Age collapse 5, Roman fall 6, medieval reorganization.
+Multiple regional cycles occurred—Bronze Age collapse5, Roman fall6, medieval reorganization.

-Duration: approximately 4,700 years η00.05\eta_0 \approx 0.05 (early metallurgical societies) ηsat0.25\eta_{\text{sat}} \approx 0.25 (imperial structures, global trade networks) Crisis: Resource exhaustion, plague, climate change, political collapse Breakthrough: Steam power relaxing mechanical work constraint
+Duration: approximately 4,700 years η00.05\eta_0 \approx 0.05 (early metallurgical societies) ηsat0.25\eta_{\text{sat}} \approx 0.25 (imperial structures, global trade networks) Crisis: Resource exhaustion, plague, climate change, political collapse Breakthrough: Steam power relaxing the mechanical work constraint

 The multiple sub-cycles reflect regional variation.
 Global civilization lacked sufficient integration for coordinated crisis.
 Local collapses occurred (Bronze Age, Rome, Mayans) without preventing overall progress.